ecunis/sipp/README.md

-I am faozey by name# sipp
+# sipp  I am faozey by name
+what is your rate